• Skip to primary navigation

 Pulse to cut the butter into the flour.
 The ingredients should be crumbly with small pieces of butter, as shown above.

 The dough should be clumpy and easily hold together when pinched.
-Also, there should be very few dry flour crumbles in the bottom of the bowl.
+There should be none or very few dry flour crumbles in the bottom of the bowl.

 Working the dough

-Work it with your hands just enough to bring it together and form a dough ball.
+Work it with your hands to bring it together and form a dough ball.

 For a 25-minute crust: Skip chilling the dough in the refrigerator.
 Instead, chill the butter cubes in the freezer for 15 minutes beforehand.
 After working the dough into a ball you can go right into rolling it out and making your crust.